Yesterday's Men (TV programme)

-Yesterday's Men is a British documentary shown in the 24 Hours series (BBC 1) on 17 June 1971.
-The programme is remembered for provoking a major clash between the Labour Party and the BBC.
+Yesterday's Men is a British documentary that appeared as part of the 24 Hours series (BBC 1) on 17 June 1971.
+The programme is remembered for provoking a clash between the Labour Party and the BBC.
 According to Anthony Smith, the editor of 24 Hours at the time, the film led to "the biggest and most furious row that a television programme in the English language has ever provoked."

 Documentary

-The History of the BBC section of corporation's website asserts on its page on the Yesterday's Men controversy: "Straight-dealing is one of the principles of BBC programme making, but it has not always been followed."
-The programme makers reversed the slogan the Labour Party had used in the 1970 general election against the Conservatives (who won) to apply to the members of the former Labour government now in opposition.
-As far as they knew the programme's title was "Her Majesty’s Loyal Opposition", rather than the real title of the programme was not disclosed to participants.
-Nor were they informed that it would feature a satirical song with this title commissioned from The Scaffold pop group.
+The "History of the BBC" section of the corporation's website states on its page on the Yesterday's Men controversy: "Straight-dealing is one of the principles of BBC programme making, but it has not always been followed."
+The programme makers reversed the slogan the Labour Party had used in the 1970 general election against the Conservatives (who won) to apply to the members of the former Labour government then in opposition.
+As far as they knew, the programme's title was "Her Majesty’s Loyal Opposition"; the programme's real title was not disclosed to participants.
+They were not informed that it would feature a satirical song with this title commissioned from The Scaffold pop group.
 Wilson and his colleagues "were effectively tricked into taking part in a programme that would ridicule them" according to the BBC's own account.
-Normal procedure would have been to refer the matter of the song upwards in the management hierarchy, but this was not done.
+The normal procedure would have been to refer the matter of the song upwards in the management hierarchy, but this was not done.

-The objective of the programme, the idea of David Dimbleby, was to analyse the first year in opposition of the Labour Party after their six years in government under Harold Wilson.
-The historian Jon Lawrence has commented though that "the programme was widely viewed as a deliberate attempt to undermine the folksy, down-to-earth image of Wilson and his fellow Labour ex-ministers by presenting them as driven above all by money and personal ambition."
-The tone was found to be objectionable by Labour, particularly as a companion film on Edward Heath and his Conservative government broadcast the following evening Mr Heath's Quiet Revolution was thought to be much more positive.
+The objective of the programme, envisioned David Dimbleby, was to analyze the Labour Party's first year in opposition.
+Historian Jon Lawrence commented that "the programme was widely viewed as a deliberate attempt to undermine the folksy, down-to-earth image of Wilson and his fellow Labour ex-ministers by presenting them as driven above all by money and personal ambition."
+The tone outraged Labour, particularly as a companion film on Edward Heath and his Conservative government broadcast the following evening Mr. Heath's Quiet Revolution was thought to be much more positive.